The measurable Kesten theorem: Cycles in

 where the last inequality holds since the ratio of the two sides is decreasing and converges to 1.
 Together with Lemma \ref{l:excursion} this gives the bound

 Let $a_m$ denote the last summand, even for non-integer $m$.
 Then for all $m\ge 1$ and $\delta\in [0,1]$ we have $a_{m+\delta}\ge 2^{-3/2}a_{m}$.
 Thus we can bound the sum by

 \end{proof}

+A {\bf random cycle} is a cycle chosen from uniform measure from the set of cycles with the same starting point.

-\begin{lemma}[Visits of bridges in $\T_d$] The expected amount of time a random walk bridge of even length $n$ in $\T_d$ spends at distance $k>0$ from its starting point is at most $2\cdot10^{4}k$.
+\begin{lemma}[Visits of cycles in $\T_d$] The expected amount of time a random cycle of even length $n$ in $\T_d$ spends at distance $k>0$ from its starting point is at most $2\cdot10^{4}k$.
 For $k=0$ it is at most $301$. \end{lemma}

-\begin{proof} Consider a random walk bridge of length $n$ from in $\T_d$ from the root $o$.
+\begin{proof} Consider a random cycle of length $n$ in $\T_d$ from the root $o$.
 Let $R_j$ be the distance of the walk from $o$ at time $j$.
 The following is well-known, see Section 2 of \cite{BougerolJeulin}.

 Let $0=T_0<T_1<\cdots<T_M=n$ be the (random) times when $R_j$ is zero.
-Given the values of $T_i$ and $M$, the sections of $R_j$ in between are independent random walk excursions.
+Given the values of $T_i$ and $M$, the sections of $R_j$ in between are independent simple random walk excursions on $\mathbb Z$.
 In particular, given this information, Lemma \ref{l:e visits} implies that the conditional expectation of the number of visits of $R_j$ to $k$ is bounded above by $64kM$.
 So by Lemma \ref{l:e visits} it suffices to show that $\ev M$ is bounded by a constant independent of $n$.

 Let $r_n$ be the probability that the simple random walk on $\T_d$ visits its starting point at time $n$.
 By the Markov property, we have

 where the last inequality follows form Lemma \ref{l:returns}.
 Since the summand is convex as a function of $k$, the $k$ term is bounded above by